Sunilvidy/LLM-Projects/SETUP-linux.md

 1. Open Terminal (Applications > Utilities > Terminal)

-2. Navigate to the "project root directory" using `cd ~/Documents/Projects/llm_engineering` (replace this path with the actual path to the llm_engineering directory, your locally cloned version of the repo).
+2. Navigate to the "project root directory" using `cd ~/Documents/Projects/llm-projects` (replace this path with the actual path to the llm-projects directory, your locally cloned version of the repo).

 3. Create the .env file with